iiasa/ece-docs/index.rst

 | The source code of this `Sphinx <http://sphinx-doc.org/>`_ project is available
   at https://github.com/iiasa/ece-docs under a `Creative Commons CC0 1.0 License <https://github.com/iiasa/ece-docs/blob/main/LICENSE>`_.
-  The project is maintained by the *Scenario Services & Scientific Software* research theme at the IIASA Energy, Climate, and Environment program.
+  The project is maintained by the **Scenario Services & Scientific Software** team in the *Energy, Climate, and Environment* program (ECE) at IIASA.
 | Visit https://software.ece.iiasa.ac.at for more information.